C-QUAM: Competition from IBOC Hybrid Digital Systems

 While C-QUAM is an accepted international standard for AM Radio broadcasting, it is incompatible with the IBOC (In-band on-channel) "HD" (Hybrid Digital) radio system, so a broadcaster must choose what system they will use.
 The IBOC system allows transmission of an audio frequency range extending to approximately 15 kHz, 2-ch Stereo on the AM band, but with significant digital artifact and aliasing due to substantial codec inadequacy.

 In addition, C-QUAM patents have expired. iBiquity still controls IBOC intellectual property through patents, through licensing fees for both the use of the technology, and any modifications to be made, even if the broadcaster in question has purchased the equipment outright and made costly modifications to their transmitter plant in order to implement it.

 Very few AM radio stations that broadcast with IBOC HD Radio during the day switch to C-QUAM AM Stereo during nighttime operation to reduce sideband digital (hash) interference and to provide long-range stereo reception.
 A number of HD radio tuners have the limited ability to decode C-Quam stereo transmissions, (typically with lower bandwidth), and as a result, reduced audio quality than what could be expected from a specifically designed AMAX/C-QUAM only tuner.
 C-QUAM AM Stereo transmissions have the same range as AM Monural transmission, a key benefit.

 Whereas many stations in the late 2000s changed from C-QUAM to HD Radio, in the 2010s the trend reversed with many HD Radio stations shutting off their digital equipment.
 However, few of these stations returned to C-QUAM broadcasts.

-There has been a move to bring back C-QUAM in the last few years, due to the poor sound quality of digital audio encoding at low bit rates.
-Where AM stereo receivers use a dual IF bandwidth setup, for an extended audio frequency response over mono receivers.
-Providing for a full, rich stereo sound is simply not possible with digital audio encoding.
-The down side of analog broadcasting is the amount of unwanted noise.